Kbuczynski/multifunctional-calculator/README.md

 # Multifunctional calculator
-Calculator for counting advanced mathematical expressions and converting current exchange rates into PLN, performed as a recruitment task for Intive
+Calculator to advanced mathematical expressions and convert current exchange rates into PLN, performed as a recruitment task for Intive